Context

 Methods

-Qualitative methods
+Qualitative and ethnographic methods

-Semi-structured and unstructured interviews
+Semi-structured interviews

 Participant observation